faren-f/NetMedGPT/README.md

   - neurodigenerative

 ### Example
-python train.py --gpu 1 --seed 42 --inference cardiovascular
+python train.py --gpu 1 --seed 1 --inference cardiovascular

 ### Notes

-- If *--gpu* is not specified, GPU 0 is used.
+- If *--gpu* is not specified, GPU `0` is used.
-- If *--seed* is not specified, the default seed is 1.
+- If *--seed* is not specified, the default seed is `1`.
 - The value of *--inference* must be one of the listed options.

-## inference for drug repurposing
-gives confidence score

-## inference for all tasks
+---

+## Inference

+### Drug repurposing inference

+NetMedGPT produces ranked drug–disease predictions with associated confidence scores, enabling large-scale drug repurposing analyses without task-specific retraining.

+### Multi-task inference

+The pretrained model can be directly applied to all supported tasks, including drug–target prediction, ADR prediction, contraindication detection, and off-label use discovery.

+---

-## subnetwork generation
+## Subnetwork Generation

+NetMedGPT supports context-specific subnetwork extraction for mechanistic interpretation.
+Given a query entity or task, the model generates informative subnetworks that highlight relevant biological and pharmacological pathways.